Building Module 7 · Git: Your Safety Net

 > "Add a contact form to the homepage with name, email, and message fields"

-# Check what Claude changed
+# Check what changed

 git status